tim-one/tim-one.github.io/psf/silly.md

 It's true that I also objected to the PSF dogmatically insisting that ours is the only possible "good faith" view.
 The CoC in fact requires respecting other views, and I do.
 I'm not the hypocrite here.

-Don't even start to give me a comic-book level misreading of Popper's "Paradox of Tolerance".
+Don't even start to give me a cartoon level misreading of Popper's "Paradox of Tolerance".
 It's irrelevant here - study the adult version for yourself.
 Even Google's "generative AI" has a more nuanced view:

 > Popper believed that a society should fight intolerance with reasonable arguments, but that it also has the right to be intolerant if the intolerant are not ready to debate.